fpclass/lecture-lazy-evaluation/README.md

-# lecture10
+# Lecture: Lazy evaluation

-Source code for the tenth lecture
+Source code for the lecture on lazy evaluation